 In Buenos Aires we met a young traveller from France called Lucie who was volunteering in our hostel.
 She was staying in the city for several months to fulfill her dream of learning to tango.
 When we first met her she was just getting started, and by the time we left, she was already performing at a mid-week show!

 Buenos Aires has a whole host of dancing schools for people of all levels, from beginner upwards.
-Through GetYourGuide you can book a private tango lesson to learn the basic steps, with the option to cancel for free.
+You can book a private tango lesson to learn the basic steps, with the option to cancel for free via GetYourGuide.

 10. Go to a tango show

 If learning to tango is way beyond your comfort zone, you can always settle for going to see a show or two.
 A tango night in Buenos Aires is a one-of-a-kind dancing extravaganza.

 Sometimes you will find tango performances staged for free in restaurants, in particular in tourist-filled spots like La Boca.
 Other eateries have ticketed shows.
-Café Tortoni (see more below) hosts ‘Mission Tango’ every Saturday at 10pm for 600 Argentine pesos.
+Café Tortoni (more on this place below) often hosts tango shows in its basement – check its website for what’s coming up.

 11. Go to an Argentine football match